dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

 Since there is no default export in `data.js` any longer, we need to specify exactly what is that we want to import out of that module.

-Next, let's head back to `EntryForm.jsx` and let's import the `setMockData` function from `data.js` and integrate it with the logic of our form handler:
+Next, back in `EntryForm.jsx`, let's import the `setMockData` function from `data.js` and integrate it with the logic of our form handler:

 ```jsx
 // src/components/EntryForm.jsx